jbthrd/DataScience/README.md

 # Car Price Prediction API

-A FastAPI application that predicts car prices based on vehicle features using an XGBoost model.
+This is our FastAPI application that predicts car prices based on vehicle features using an XGBoost model.

 ## Quick Start